 The Rectory closed its doors in 1995 and has been undergoing renovations since that time.
 It's listed on the National Historic Register and is considered to be one of Jacksonville's most historic sites.

-According to the legends, there are five spirits who are said to linger here.
+According to legends, there are five spirits who are said to linger here.

-Although no EVPs or disembodied voices were captured here.
-The Ovilus spoke a lot here in the phonetic mode often wanting us to go up to the attic.
-At one point, the Ovilus swore at Nicole during a session calling her a bitch twice as seen in the clip below.
+Although no EVPs or disembodied voices were captured while the group was here, the Ovilus spoke a lot in this location in the phonetic mode often wanting us to go up into the attic.